Team-Rabl/.github/profile/README.md

 * Flutter (Dart): Planned to be used for mobile application development.

 # Backend
-* PostgreSQL: Currently in use for auth server.
-Currently planning to use for application server.
-Exploring a NoSQL database may be worth the effort in the future.
 * Actix (Rust): Currently in use for auth server.
 Webserver framework.
 Currently planning to use for application server as well.